 September Monthly Must-Reads: Best Books for Small Business Owners

-Business and career experts often stress the importance of lifelong learning.
+Business and careers experts often stress the importance of lifelong learning.
 But, as a business owner, you have a lot on your plate, making it difficult for you to make time for learning and professional development.

 You need a strategy that’s simple and can be folded into your everyday life–try reading.
-One simple way to keep up with current innovation, management and workforce trends is by reading the right business books for tu situation.
+One simple way to keep up with current innovation, management and workforce trends is by reading the right business books for your situation.

 With our Monthly Must-Reads series, we aim to save you time by covering well-known and new business books.
 We share each featured book’s main focus and key take-aways, so you can determine within a minute if it’s relevant to you—really, whether it’s worth your valuable time.
 This month, we’re sharing The E-Myth Revisited as one of our best books for small business owners, and you can also check last month’s must-read: Blitzscaling.

 Exploring why 80% of small businesses fail and what pitfalls new business owners should avoid

 Even if you understand and perform technical work wonderfully, it doesn’t necessarily mean that you can successfully start and run a business around that type of work.

 Are still in the early stages of business planning.